 The Anti-Defamation League published a broad survey of worldwide anti-Semitism in 2015, that it conducted among 50,000 people from 100 countries.
 The results show that one-quarter of the world is anti-Semitic.
-Fifty percent of Muslims, a quarter of Christians and even a fair number of Buddhists were found to be anti-Semitic on the basis of the survey.
-Now in 2018 things have only gotten worse.
+Now in 2019 things have only gotten worse.
 There were 1,986 incidents of anti-semitism in the United States in 2017, the ADL found, which included vandalism and physical assaults.
 The incidents occurred in all 50 states, and the spike was the highest during the first three months of the year.

 On the survey, anyone who agreed with at least SIX (6) of the supposedly anti-Semitic statements was defined as anti-Semitic.

 Again, on the survey, anyone who agreed with at least SIX (6) of the supposedly anti-Semitic statements was defined as anti-Semitic.
 It’s a shame you don’t know much about your neighbors.
 Here are some facts you’re probably unaware of…